 There is no denying that the vacation rental industry continues to gain momentum.
-Earlier this year, the demand for vacation rentals surpassed the supply and this trend is predicted to remain strong in the coming years.
+In 2023, the demand for vacation rentals outpaced supply, with that trend set to continue in the coming years.

 What’s more, this growth in short-term rentals didn’t go unnoticed by Google.
 While Google Vacation Rentals has been around for some time already, it has gained even more traction recently.